 It's a good surfing beach up as far as Ynyslas, best around high water and is good for beginners.

-On the headland to the south is a war memorial, and just on the other side is the small cove of Aberwennol (bottom photo).
+The headland to the south of Borth is topped by a war memorial, and just on the other side of this is the small cove of Aberwennol (last photo).
 This is a mostly rocky beach, with some small patches of coarse sand, backed by unstable cliffs of slate.
 Signs warn of crumbling cliffs and submerged objects in the water.
-Access is from the coast path which drops down to near beach level.
+Access is from the coastal path which drops down to near beach level.
+A less hilly option is to take the B4572 south from Borth and follow a public footpath through Brynrodyn Caravan Park.